 Your RD maintains scheduled office hours within the residence hall and is available to talk to you about problems or concerns you may be experiencing.
 The RD is also available if your RA is unable to assist you in a matter.

-Maximilian (Max) Coronel, Assistant Residence Director (Little Building, Lowers)
+Maximilian (Max) Coronel, Assistant Residence Director (Little Building, Floors 3-9)

-Caitlin Courtney, Assistant Director for Residence Life Training/Residence Director (Little Building, Uppers)
+Caitlin Courtney, Assistant Director for Residence Life Training/Residence Director (Colonial and Little Building, Floors 10-12)

 Caitlin comes from Southampton in the "Happy Valley" of Western Massachusetts.
 Caitlin has a master’s degree in educational leadership and inclusive education from Utica College and a BS in marketing and business from Roger Williams University.
-She serves as the Residence Director for the upper half of the Little Building floors (7–12), managing the day-to-day operations of the building and supervises 10 Resident Assistants.
+She serves as the Residence Director for the the Little Building floors (10–12) and the Colonial, managing the day-to-day operations of the building and supervises a total of 14 Resident Assistants.
 Caitlin instructs the first-year STAR course (Students Taking Active Roles), and advises the Digital Culture, Community Outreach and STAR learning communities.
 In her free time, she enjoys escaping to Cape Cod, spontaneous road trips, exploring Boston, coaching lacrosse, and playing sports.

 Danielle Mastronardi Fisette, Residence Director (Piano Row, Lowers)